LogicalSapien/obsidian-attachment-name-formatting/README.md

-# This plugin will soon be archived and will no longer be maintained.
-I plan to wait for a while after the update to see if any issues arise.
+# This plugin is archived and will no longer be maintained.
 Personally, I've switched to using [Trilium](https://github.com/TriliumNext/Notes) as I found managing attachments and syncing notes manually with Obsidian a bit tedious.
 That said, Obsidian is still an excellent tool, and I have no criticisms of it.
-Thank you for using this plugin—I hope it has been helpful to you.
+Thank you for using this plugin—I hope it is/has been helpful to you.

 ## Obsidian Attachment Name Formatting